FlineDev/AnyLint/README.md

 As this method is about file paths and not file contents, the `autoCorrectReplacement` actually also fixes the paths, which corresponds to moving files from the `before` state to the `after` state.
 Note that moving/renaming files here is done safely, which means that if a file already exists at the resulting path, the command will fail.

 By default, `checkFilePaths` will fail if the given `regex` matches a file.
-If you want to check for the _existence_ of a file though, you can set `violateIfNoMatchesFound` to `true` instead, then the method will fail if it does _not_ matchn any file.
+If you want to check for the _existence_ of a file though, you can set `violateIfNoMatchesFound` to `true` instead, then the method will fail if it does _not_ match any file.

 ### Custom Checks

-AnyLint allows you to do any kind of lint checks (thus its name) as it gives you the full power of the Swift programming language and it's packages ecosystem.
+AnyLint allows you to do any kind of lint checks (thus its name) as it gives you the full power of the Swift programming language and it's packages [ecosystem](https://swiftpm.co/).
 The `customCheck` method needs to be used to profit from this flexibility.
 And it's actually the simplest of the three methods, consisting of only two parameters:

 1. `checkInfo`: Provides some general information on the lint check.
 2. `customClosure`: Your custom logic which produces an array of `Violation` objects.